 Presented in honor of a past language coordinator of the department, the Vilarrubla Award is given to the graduate teaching assistant who most exemplifies the combination of knowledge, skill, creativity, and passion of a great language instructor.
 The award is open to second-year teaching assistants with at least two full semesters of classroom experience.
+The winner is selected by the Graduate Committee and is awarded a monetary prize.

-Candidates are nominated by Graduate Assistant Section Supervisors; the winner is selected by the Graduate Committee and is awarded a monetary prize.
-Graduate Assistant Section Supervisors will make their nominations to the Graduate Committee before Winter Break and notify the nominees.
-The nominees will turn in a portfolio consisting of a teaching philosophy and five sample materials.
+To be considered for the award, a student must turn in a portfolio consisting of a teaching philosophy and five sample materials.
 These materials will include one 15-20-minute video of nominee's teaching, one lesson plan based on the video, and three other samples that exemplify nominee's teaching.
 Submission can be online (i.e. the nominee sends the web link from which Graduate Committee members can access the above-mentioned materials) or paper format (along with a flash drive containing the video).
-All of the requested materials should be sent by March 1 to the Graduate Secretary, Stacy Albright.
+All of the requested materials should be sent by March 1 to the Graduate Secretary.
 Note: Previous student evaluations will also be considered and will be provided by the Graduate Secretary to the Graduate Committee.